EISy-as-Py/eisy/README.md

 * Expand the `plotting.py` module to include *blode plots*, as well as *DRT*
 * Expand the `alterations.py` module to allow the simulation of *missing data points* and *interrupted data collection*.
-* Train the Neural Network to being able to cathegorize the above mentioned fetures.
+* Train the Neural Network so it could categorize the above mentioned features.
-* Add a model fitting module to allow to predict the equivalent electrcal circuit fr experimental data
+* Add a model fitting module to allow to predict the equivalent electrcal circuit from experimental data
 * Rewrite some of the modules to broaden their scope and be more inclusive in functionalities
+* Expand the data libary to improve the Neural Network performance and to improve the precision on predictions.
+* Refine test functions to make the test more user-friendly.

 Suggestions of modifications or additions are welcomed and incoraged.
 File an issue [here](https://github.com/EISy-as-Py/eisy/issues)